jdunkerley/jdunkerley/enso-fund-performance/post.md

 ![Return series](image-2.png)

-Note, Enso warns that the first row includes a division by zero, as there is no previous day valuation.
+Note: Enso warns that the first row contains a division by zero because there is no previous-day valuation.
 This is expected, and we can filter out this row in the next step.
 If you choose to `Ignore` in the `on_problems` dropdown, the warning will disappear.

 This series excludes fees as they were in the cash transactions.
 These can be easily included by altering the formula to be the maximum of 0 and the `CashValue`: